erikvanek/erikvanek.github.io/pages/notes/design/Design tools/Jobs to be done.md

 	- “Job” is shorthand for what an individual really seeks to accomplish in a given circumstance.
 	- "Good innovations solve problems that formerly had only inadequate solutions—or no solution "
 - they focus more on the context and the "Why" we build something
+- “Job” is shorthand for what an individual really seeks to accomplish in a given circumstance.
 - Compare JTBD versus user stories [here](https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27)